-Wright, a Republican, was the representative for Pennsylvania's 14th congressional district from 1903 to 1905.
+Wright was the representative for Pennsylvania’s 14th congressional district and was a Republican.
+He served from 1903 to 1905.

 From Dec 1899 to Mar 1905, Wright missed 158 of 419 roll call votes, which is 37.7%.
 This is worse than the median of 29.3% among the lifetime records of representatives serving in Mar 1905.
 The chart below reports missed votes over time.